Cam Akers: Professional career

+Pre-draft

+Akers was considered the sixth-best running back to enter the 2020 NFL Draft and was a projected second-round pick.

+Los Angeles Rams

+2020 season

 Akers was selected by the Los Angeles Rams in the second round, 52nd overall, in the 2020 NFL Draft.

-2020

 In Week 11 against the Tampa Bay Buccaneers, Akers scored his first career touchdown on a four-yard reception in the third quarter in a 27–24 victory.
 In Week 14 against the New England Patriots, Akers rushed for 171 yards on 29 attempts which marked the sixth-most rushing yards by any NFL player in a single game during the 2020 season and fourth-most by a Rams rookie in a single game in franchise history.
 The Rams won the game by a score of 24–3.
 Akers was named the NFC Offensive Player of the Week for his performance in Week 14.

 In the Wild Card Round of the NFL playoffs against the Seattle Seahawks, Akers rushed for 131 yards and a touchdown and caught 2 passes for 45 yards during the 30–20 win.
 In the Divisional Round of the playoffs against the Green Bay Packers, Akers rushed for 90 yards and a touchdown during the 32–18 loss.

-2021
+2021 season

 On July 20, 2021, Akers tore his Achilles tendon while working out shortly before the start of training camp.
 Akers was expected to be sidelined for the entire 2021 season, as he was placed on the reserve/non-football injury list to start the season.
-However, Akers was activated to the active roster on December 25, 2021, 5 full months after his injury.
-Akers returned to action in Week 18 against the San Francisco 49ers, where he rushed for 3 yards on 5 carries, and caught 3 passes for 10 yards.
-In the Super Bowl, Akers had 13 carries for 21 yards and 3 receptions for 14 yards in the Rams 23-20 victory against the Cincinnati Bengals.
+However, he was one of the first players to receive the SpeedBridge surgery, shortening his recovery time from 12 months to five months, and was activated to the active roster on December 25, 2021.
+Akers returned to action in Week 18 against the San Francisco 49ers.
+In the Super Bowl, Akers had 13 carries for 21 rushing yards and three receptions for 14 receiving yards in the Rams 23–20 victory against the Cincinnati Bengals.

-2022
+2022 season

-Akers was expected to start Week 1, but ended up only getting 3 rushing attempts for 3 yards.
-Akers requested a trade from the Rams after Week 5, and did not play Week 6, 7, or Week 8.
+Akers was expected to start Week 1 but ended up only getting three rushing attempts for three yards.
+Akers requested a trade from the Rams after Week 5 and did not play in the Rams' next two games.
 Akers returned to practice on November 3 and later denied requesting a trade.

-Against the Denver Broncos in Week 16, Akers rushed for 118 yards and three touchdowns in the 51-14 win.
-He then rushed for 123 yards on 19 carries against the Los Angeles Chargers in week 17 and 104 yards on 21 carries against the Seattle Seahawks in week 18 and 3 catches for 24 yards, finishing the season with three consecutive 100 yard rushing games.
+Against the Denver Broncos in Week 16, Akers rushed for 118 yards and three touchdowns in the 51–14 win.
+He rushed for 123 yards on 19 carries against the Los Angeles Chargers in Week 17 and 104 yards on 21 carries against the Seahawks in Week 18 and three catches for 24 receiving yards, finishing the season with three consecutive 100-yard rushing games.
+He finished the 2022 season with 188 carries for 786 rushing yards and seven rushing touchdowns to go along with 13 receptions for 117 receiving yards in 15 games and nine starts.